Xgameisdabest/dotfiles/README.md

 > [!NOTE]
 > REMEMBER TO ADD `TERMINAL=alacritty` TO `/etc/environment` OR IF YOU USE KITTY `TERMINAL=kitty` TO `/etc/environment` OR ANY TERMINAL APP PATH TO `/etc/environment`.
 IT IS HIGHLY RECOMMENDED TO USE KITTY AS THIS DOTFILES IS USING KITTY!
 SO PUT `TERMINAL=kitty` INTO `/etc/environment`

+> [!NOTE]
+> If you are on a laptop and get the best experience with this dotfiles, install [libinput-gestures](https://github.com/bulletmark/libinput-gestures) for touchpad gestures such as swiping 3 - 4 fingers up/down, left/right

 ## Hyprland Plugins

 This dotfiles supports hyprland plugins such as `hyprbars, Hyprspace, hyprgrass, hyprwinwrap`